 Healthy nulliparous and non-pregnant female Wistar albino rats (120-170g) between 8 and 10 weeks were used for all the experiments in this study.
 The animals were maintained under standard husbandry conditions in the animal house of ‘College of Health Sciences, University of Africa Toru-Orua, Nigeria (temperature 25 ± 2 °C) in a natural light-dark cycle and fed with standard rodent diet and water ad libitum.
-Ethical committee clearance was obtained from IAEC (Institutional Animal Ethics Committee) of UAT/CEREMAD/REC/MM72/011 .Ref.
+Ethical committee clearance was obtained from IAEC (Institutional Animal Ethics Committee) of UAT/CEREMAD/REC/MM72/011, Ref.
 No. UAT20/03/01/1377.

 2.5 Determination of Median Lethal Dose (LD50) of Aqueous Extract of the Aerial Parts of Commelina diffusa